YevChern/sanxs-force/README.md

 8. Use the build system you selected to build and install the plugin.
 For example, if you selected Unix Makefiles, type `make install`.

-9. To run all the test cases build the "test" target, for example by typing `make test`.

 Python API
 ==========